Kanguros/pins/README.md

 # Policy Inspector

-Analysis of a firewall security policies.
+Find out which firewall security policy is being shadowed and write your own custom checks.

 ## What _Policy Inspector_ really is?

-It is a CLI tool to analyze firewall security policies against a predefined scenarios.
+It is a CLI tool to run a analysis of provided firewall security policies against a predefined series of checks called [Scenarios] (#scenarios).

 It started as a tool to detect shadowing firewall rules.
 It evolved into a small framework that allows to define different scenario very